HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 The *data group* will not force co-processing of data, it will merely indicate that data to be co-processed should be identified within the *data group* and that that group fulfills completeness requirements as per the *data group* type.
 Co-processing will be initiated by pipelines on the basis of a well defined and pre-agreed ruleset that is modality specific.

-Critically, the submitted DAPS will not explicitly dictate the files that have to be co-processed in pipeline instances as this would require specialized knowledge of the pipelines by the submitter.
-Instead, **a DAPS indicates that aggregation of data must be performed only from the list of data provided (submission envelope), but the actual aggregation is delegated to the process of analysis initiation, subject to well defined modality-specific metadata requirements**.

-The imposition of specific requirements to metadata is part of this RFC proposal and a key component of the proposed DAPS solution.
+The imposition of specific requirements to metadata is part of this RFC proposal and a key component of the proposed *data group* solution.

 This approach provides a generalized signaling mechanism suitable for all foreseeable data types while accounting for data type-specific requirements.

-The DAPS approach has common elements with project-level bundles that have been proposed in other contexts, but differs in the following ways:

-1. It does not impose any specific aggregation level on the data allowing for more flexibility and accommodating future unforeseen processing scenarios
-2. Allows specification of bundles included in a DAPS in many alternative different ways (listing, search, etc…)
-3. Does not impose the creation of a new bundle type that is tied to a specific data modality
-4. Dictates specific metadata requirements that guarantee the correct processing of all foreseeable data modalities
-5. Decouples analysis initiation from data representation allowing for future flexibility

-## General Metadata Requirements
+## Metadata Requirements
-In the above framework, analysis pipelines will receive a set of bundles that _potentially_ need to be co-processed.
+Using *data groups* analysis pipelines will receive a group of bundles that _potentially_ need to be co-processed.
 As aforementioned, this signal will not explicitly identify the bundles that need to be co-processed in a single pipeline, instead, it will serve as a notification **indicating that any co-processing is to be done only within the boundaries of this set of files.**

-Analysis can initiate multiple pipeline invocations as a result of a single DAPS being submitted.
+Analysis can initiate multiple pipeline invocations as a result of a single *data group* being submitted, depending on what actually needs to be co-processed within the *data group* and what pipelines are available.
+For example if a *data group* contains multiple SSII bundles that are all part of a single plate a pipeline for plate processing exists, only one pipeline invocation per plate would be initiated.

 The actual grouping of the files is to be performed by analysis via a search in the metadata of the bundles submitted following well-defined modality-specific set of rules.
-For this reason, the metadata must satisfy the following metadata requirements (MR):
+For this reason, the metadata must satisfy the following metadata requirements (MR).
+These requirements are general and abstract, however if specific instances of these exist for a given modality analysis will be able to process the datasets correctly.

-Furthermore, if part of the data submitted in a DAPS has already been processed the Analysis infrastructure will only re-process the parts that have not been modified.

-1. The data modality of each data file included in the DAPS must be clearly identifiable (MR1)
+1. The data modality of each data file included in the *data group* must be clearly identifiable (MR1)
 2. Data that need to be processed together must be clearly identifiable by a modality-specific set of metadata variables that will group the files according to processing requirements.
 (MR2)
 3. Among the data that needs to be processed together, the metadata must provide sufficient information to correctly order, pair or otherwise establish correspondence and type of the input files.
 (MR3)

-## Proposed Signalling Implementation
+## Signalling Implementation
-The DAPS proposal above only sets specific requirements for the signal to initiate data analysis and minimum requirements for the associated metadata.
-We hereby provide a specific recommendation for implementation via bundle notifications.

-We recommend that the data store (DSS) is used to store DAPS as a new bundle type of **“DAPS Manifest”**, and that the current search-based notification system is adjusted so that instead of listening for new primary bundles, analysis listens for new DAPS bundles that are exclusively used for the initiation of pipelines.
-This implementation has two major advantages: (1) the DAPS are permanently saved at the main storage site for the HCA project (DSS) so the analyses can be reproducibly triggered and (2) The existing notification mechanisms are reused, avoiding the need for implementation of a new out-of-band notification system.
+*Data groups* will be implemented as data store (DSS) bundles of a specific type.
+The existing seach-based notification system will be modified so as to listen for bundles of this specific type only.
+This implementation has two major advantages: (1) the *data groups* are permanently saved at the main storage site for the HCA project (DSS) (2) The existing notification mechanisms are reused, avoiding the need for implementation of a new out-of-band notification system.

-We propose that as an initial implementation approach DAPS are used at set data aggregation levels (e.g. sample, project) but critically the implementation must be flexible to arbitrary data aggregation levels to accommodate future project needs.
-We propose that triggering is initially done manually by data wranglers and/or ingest, but we envisage transition to automatic triggering in the future.
+We propose that as an initial implementation approach *data groups* are used at set data aggregation levels (e.g. sample, project) but critically the implementation must be flexible to arbitrary data aggregation levels to accommodate future project needs.
+Ingest is responsible for creating *data groups* after the relevant bundles have been created.
+A *data group* that references bundles that do not exist is invalid and analysis is not required to process it.

-## Example: Analysis Implementation for a DAPS
+## Example: Analysis Implementation for a *data group*
-The following pseudocode presents a proposed implementation of the processing of an incoming DAPS by analysis:
+The following pseudocode presents a proposed implementation of the processing of an incoming *data group* by analysis:
 ```
 Partition the datasets by data modality (MR1)
 For each data modality: